-- Developing and recommending to the board a set of corporate governance principles and best practices, including considering the adequacy of the by-laws and certificate of incorporation for consideration by stockholders; - Evaluating, monitoring and recommending to the board corporate governance policies, including a code of business conduct and ethics and a set of corporate governance guidelines; - Overseeing the annual evaluation of the board, the committees of the board and management; - Developing and recommending to the board criteria for board and committee membership; - Establishing procedures for identifying and evaluating director candidates including nominees recommended by stockholders; - Overseeing the Company's environmental, social and governance ("ESG") programs, including assessing the Company's performance against ESG metrics and reviewing ESG disclosures; - Coordinating continuing education for directors on topics that will assist them in discharging their duties; - Identifying individuals qualified to become board members; and - Recommending to the board the persons to be nominated for election as directors and to each of the board's committees.
+- Overseeing the Company's environmental, social and governance ("ESG") programs, including assessing the Company's - Overseeing the Company's environmental, social and governance ("ESG") programs, including assessing the Company's performance against ESG metrics and reviewing ESG disclosures; - Coordinating continuing education for directors on topics that will assist them in discharging their duties; - Identifying individuals qualified to become board members; and - Recommending to the board the persons to be nominated for election as directors and to each of the board's committees.

-The nominating and corporate governance committee took action by unanimous written consent one (1) time during the fiscal year ended January 1, 2022.
+The nominating and corporate governance committee took action by unanimous written consent one (1) time during the fiscal year ended December 30, 2023.